benjaminjmiddleton/drillcreator/Matthew Kuhr Bio.md

      - Specific Tasks
         - Extensive bug fixing for both visual and functional issues
         - Development of new pages, including an improved search UI and formula editor powered by LaTeX
-        - Helped to integrate two Siemens web applications, primarily by implementing the API used to communicate between them
+        - Integration of two Siemens web applications, primarily by implementing the API used to communicate between them

 ## Project Sought
-- I want so create an application that is functional and useful for a non-technical user
+- Application that is functional and useful for a non-technical user
-- I greatly enjoy the problem solving aspects of coding and would enjoy solving a theoretical problem with real world implications
+- Application must include the problem solving aspects of coding, possibly by solving a theoretical problem with real world implications
-- Though much of my experience at co-op is in UI, I would like to do more functional work
+- Though most experienced with UI development through co-op, prefered work is functional